 Donor Main Countries and Themes of Investment Total invested (2009-2014) (estimated, in USD) USA/ United States Agency for International Development (USAID) USAID provides funding under several major REDD+ initiatives (including integration of biodiversity and REDD+ in the region) and specific programs with biodiversity conservation objectives.
 The US government also funds the Tropical Forest Alliance 2020 (see the discussion on strategic funding initiatives in Section 10.5.2).
-1) The People, Rules and Organizations Supporting the Protection of Cosystem Resources (PROSPER) project aims to introduce, operationalize and refine appropriate models for community management of forest resources for local self-governance and enterprise development" in Liberia.
-It builds on called governance and enterprise development in Liberia.
-It builds on called governance and enterprise development in Liberia.
-It builds on 2012 and 2017.
+1) The People, Rules and Organizations Supporting the Protection of Ecosystem Resources (PROSPER) project aims to introduce, operationalize and refine appropriate models for community management of forest resources for local self-governance and enterprise development" in Liberia.
+It builds on earlier USAID support to sector reform in post-conflict Liberia (land policy reform, land dispute resolution, customary rights and community forestry development).
+PROSPER has a total investment of USD 9 million between 2012 and 2017.
 2) The Sustainable and Thriving Environments for West African Regional Development project (STEWARD), currently in its third phase from 2012 to 2015, focuses on Upper Guinean Forest ecosystems.
 The project is funded by USAID and implemented by USFWS and US Forest Service with partners (CARE, BioClimate, AUDER and PCI-Media Impact).
-It incorporates community-level activities, women's empowerment and livelihoods and building capacity for sustainable natural resource management (including community or sustainable natural resource and coastal and fisheries and the Mano River Union (MRU) Secretariat.
+It incorporates community-level activities, women's empowerment and livelihoods and building capacity for sustainable natural resource management (including community co-management of forests).
+Phase III includes scaling-up activities and coordination between community-level committees, government ministries and the Mano River Union (MRU) Secretariat.
 The four hotspot countries in the MRU are Côte d'Ivoire, Guinea, Liberia and Sierra Leone.
-Ghana and Nigeria are also beneficiaries (including components on cross River State), STEWARD also incorporates regional strategies for sustainable agriculture, sustainable trade in natural resources and coastal and fisheries management.
-3) In late 2015, USAID will launch a new regional program, called West Africa Biodiversity and Climate Change (WA-BiCC), integrating components on climate change, this program will also have a dedicated component focused on engaging and strengthening civil society.
-Therefore, there are potentially stron 19.1 million
+Ghana and Nigeria are also beneficiaries (including ecotourism initiatives in Cross River State).
+STEWARD also incorporates regional strategies for sustainable agriculture, sustainable trade in natural resources and coastal and fisheries management.
+3) In late 2015, USAID will launch a new regional program, called West Africa Biodiversity and Climate Change (WA-BiCC), integrating components on climate chan 19.1 million